 Electric motorbikes, like their fossil-fuel-powered cousins, come at a variety of price points depending on what you want in terms of performance.

-Top-end models are still capable of achieving speeds comparable to petrol bikes – certainly plenty enough poke for UK roads.
+Top-end models can still achieve speeds comparable to petrol bikes – certainly plenty enough poke for UK roads.

 Zero’s SR/F, for example, can reach speeds of up to 124mph, and an 80-minute charge will give you the equivalent ‘MPG’ of a full tank of petrol.